-To export the servers defined in an installation, simply invoke setup.py with the --dump-servers command line option, followed by the name (and if required, path) to the desired output file.
-By default, servers owned by the desktop mode user will be dumped (pgadmin4@pgadmin.org by default - see the DESKTOP_USER setting in config.py).
+To export the servers defined in an installation, simply invoke setup.py with the dump-servers command line option, followed by the name (and if required, path) to the desired output file.
+By default, servers owned by the desktop mode user will be dumped (pgadmin4@pgadmin.org by default - see the DESKTOP\USER setting in config.py).
 This can be overridden with the --user command line option.
 There can be multiple configurations of pgAdmin on the same system.
 To dump the servers from specific pgAdmin config DB file, --sqlite-path option can be used.
 It is also recommended to use this option when running pgAdmin in desktop mode.
-By default SQLITE_PATH setting in config.py is taken.
+By default SQLITE\PATH setting in config.py is taken.
 For example:

-/path/to/python /path/to/setup.py --dump-servers output_file.json or, to specify a non-default user name:
+/path/to/python /path/to/setup.py dump-servers output\file.json or, to specify a non-default user name and auth source (the default is Internal):

-/path/to/python /path/to/setup.py --dump-servers output_file.json --user user@example.com to specify a pgAdmin config DB file:
+/path/to/python /path/to/setup.py dump-servers output\file.json --user user@example.com --auth\source ldap to specify a pgAdmin config DB file: